 -

-Thermo-X is a peer-reviewed, open access journal published quarterly and owned by Science Exploration Press.
-The journal a comprehensive scope, ranging from theoretical insights into the physics of heat, heat conduction, and quantum heat engines, to applied research on thermal energy storage, heat exchangers, thermal management, and sustainable heat-driven processes.
-Our mission is to provide a platform for scientists and researchers to share their experimental and theoretical advancements in a detailed, open-access format, fostering innovation and collaboration in the thermal sciences. more >
+Thermo-X (TX, Online ISSN 3106-8014) is a peer-reviewed, open-access journal published quarterly and owned by Science Exploration Press.
+The journal has a comprehensive scope, ranging from theoretical insights into the physics of heat, heat conduction, and quantum heat engines, to applied research on thermal energy storage, heat exchangers, thermal management, and sustainable heat-driven processes.
+Our mission is to provide a platform for scientists and researchers to share their experimental and theoretical advancements in a detailed, open-access format, thereby fostering innovation and collaboration in the thermal sciences. more >

 Articles